Wire Fraud and Digital Evidence: How Prosecutors Build Cases in the Internet Age

 Some people do not take shoplifting seriously.
 This is especially true when the item taken is small or cheap.
 They merely see it as a short trip to the shop’s administrative office or perhaps a half-hearted warning to never do the act again.
 While the former is possible as long as the shop decides not to press charges against the offender, it is still considered a misdemeanor and must be dealt with in accordance with the law.

-If you ever get involved in shoplifting and are arrested, your most feasible and efficient option is to contact the best criminal defense attorney in Philadelphia.
+If you ever get involved in shoplifting and are arrested, your most feasible and efficient option is to contact an experienced criminal defense attorney.
 We know how to defend our clients and will ensure that you don’t go through the process alone.

 Does shoplifting result in a permanent or long-term criminal record?
 This article will serve as your guide on shoplifting and its legal consequences.